ilg-deprecated/xpack.github.io-source/pages/develop/js-style-guide.md

 WscriptAvoider.quitIfWscript(appName)
 ```

-Cases like `import { WscriptAvoider as Xyz } from 'wscript-avoider.js'` would be naturaly represented as:
+Cases like `import { WscriptAvoider as Xyz } from 'wscript-avoider.js'` would be naturally represented as:

 ```javascript
 const Xyz = require('wscript-avoider').WscriptAvoider